duckdb/duckdb-web/docs/archive/0.10/guides/database_integration/postgres.md

 ## Installation and Loading

-The extension can be installed use the `INSTALL` SQL command.
+The extension can be installed using the `INSTALL` SQL command.
 This only needs to be run once.

 ```sql
 INSTALL postgres;